takanory/slides/20200905pycontw/PITCHME.md

 * PyCon mini JP was a success, so we hold PyCon JP every year since 2011
 * There is English talks and Japanese talks
 * In 2013, we held PyCon APAC in Tokyo.
 It was first PyCon APAC to be held outside of Singapore.

++++?image=20200905pycontw/images/pyconapac2013.jpg&size=100% auto

+Note:
+* This is a group photo from PyCon APAC 2013.
+* A lot of participants from overseas.
 * Since 2013, we've held PyCon APAC on a rotating basis across Asia
+  * Japan, Taiwan, Korea, Malaysia, Singapore, Philippines

 +++